-UK police are investigating the ‘deliberate felling’ of a famous tree at Hadrian’s Wall
+16-year-old boy arrested in England over the ‘deliberate’ felling of a famous tree at Hadrian’s Wall

 Photographs from the scene on early Thursday showed that the tree was cut down near the base of its trunk, with the rest of it lying on its side.

+Northumbria Police said the teen was arrested on suspicion of causing criminal damage.
+He was in police custody and assisting officers with their inquiries, the force said.

-“The tree is a world-renowned landmark and the vandalism has caused understandable shock and anger throughout the local community and beyond,” they said in a statement.
+“The tree is a world-renowned landmark and the vandalism has caused understandable shock and anger throughout the local community and beyond,” police said in a statement.

-“This is an incredibly sad day,” said superintendent Kevin Waring.
+“This is an incredibly sad day,” police superintendent Kevin Waring said.
 “The tree was iconic to the North East and enjoyed by so many who live in or who have visited this region.”

 The Northumberland National Park authority asked the public not to visit the felled tree, which was voted English Tree of the Year in 2016.